nawabahmadreshi/documentation/recipes/branch_universal_links.md

 | FB Messenger | not working
 | Inbox | not working

-* Note: Conditionally working means that it works some of the time:
+*Note: Conditionally working means that it works (i.e., opens the app) some of the time:*

-- Ulinks work with a user driven <a> tag click *across domains*.
-Example: google.com -> bnc.lt will trigger it.
+- Universal Links will not work if you paste the link into the browser URL field.
-- Ulinks will not work with a user driven <a> tag click on the *same domain*.
-Example: pinterest.com -> pinterest.com will not trigger it.
+- Universal Links work with a user driven `<a href="...">` element click *across domains*.
+Example: if there is a Universal Link on google.com pointing to bnc.lt, it will open the app.
-- Ulinks will not work if you paste the link into the browser URL field.
+- Universal Links will not work with a user driven `<a href="...">` element click on the *same domain*.
+Example: if there is a Universal Link on google.com pointing to a different Universal Link on google.com, it will not open the app.
-- Ulinks cannot be triggerd via Javascript (in onload or via a click() call)
+- Universal Links cannot be triggered via Javascript (in `window.onload` or via a `.click()` call on an `<a>` element), unless it is part of a user action.

 {% endif %}